MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 > cds$samples

 ```
-* We now need to filter out low count reads since otherwise it would be impossible to detect differential expression.
+* We now need to filter out low count reads since otherwise, it would be impossible to detect differential expression.
 * The method used in the edgeR vignette is to keep only those genes that have *at least 1 read per million in at least 3 samples.*
 * Once this filtering is done, we can calculate the normalization factors which correct for the different compositions of the samples. * The effective library sizes are then the product of the actual library sizes and these factors.